Welcome to HEARTHS,

 which left around 50000 refugees homeless.

-Beyond that, the main problem is that most poor people in Africa can hardly read and write, and mainly use the internet
+Beyond that, the main problem is that most poor people in Africa can hardly read and write, and mainly use the internet to chat on social networks to find sponsors.
+They lack academic, technical and professional skills, a healthy self-confidence, as well as the belief in themselves and their own powers to create positive change.

 We therefore suggest the following: